GowthamKaththi/Gowtham/README.md

-#Sending Mail
-How to sending simple mail with help of django framework without using Gmail
+#How to sending simple mail with help of django framework without using Gmail